 - In a large bowl, sift together flour, baking soda, baking powder, salt, cinnamon, nutmeg, and ginger; stir to combine.
 Gradually add flour to butter mixture; mix on a low speed until just blended.
-Mix in oats, carrots, and raisins.
+Mix in oats, carrots, walnuts, and raisins.
 Chill dough in refrigerator until firm, at least 1 hour.

 - Between batches, cool the baking pan completely by running it under some water in the sink.
 This keeps the dough from deflating upon contact on a hot pan…

 - If you don’t have an ice cream scooper (I do not), use a 1tbs measuring spoon.
 1 heaping spoonful will do.
 Just be consistent as you want the cookies to fit together for the sandwich.

 - Chilling the dough is paramount.
 The dough is actually rather runny.
 Put the dough back in the fridge between baking batches to keep it firm.

 - If the icing is too runny, add more powdered sugar!
 You may need more sugar than the icing recipe calls for.